 Fred offers three points against evacuation of major cities.
 He cites his first point, traffic congestion, as the largest deterrent to evacuation.
 If an entire population tries to leave a city at once, all roads clog with stalled vehicles and stumbling pedestrians.
 Fred accentuates his second point, that those who do successfully escape the heart of a target city will quickly become unwelcome refugees in neighboring communities, by referring to stock footage of displaced populations during WWII and discussing the problems they caused.
 His third and final point is the oft repeated message of Our Cities Must Fight.
-With a city's population gone, its workforce would evaporate, hampering rescue efforts and halting factory production, which would cripple the United States' ability to wage, and win, a war.
-As the 1950's progressed, the idea of evacuation as an official policy would fall out of favor, though this was due to advances in weaponry which cut probable warning times for an impending enemy attack down to mere minutes.
-This development meant that patriotic calls to keep urban populations in place to support American industry would no longer be needed, because those populations would very likely have no time to go anywhere.
-Indeed, by 1956 the F.C.D.A. removed Our Cities Must Fight from its motion picture catalogs and, citing the changing nature of warfare and protection, declared the film obsolete.(3)
+With a city's population gone, its workforce would evaporate, hampering rescue efforts and halting factory production, effectively crippling the United States' ability to wage, and win, a war.
+As the 1950's progressed, the idea of evacuation as an official policy would fall out of favor with government planners.
+However, this was primarily due to advances in weaponry which cut probable warning times for an impending enemy attack down to mere minutes.
+The development of intercontinental ballistic missiles meant that patriotic calls to keep urban populations in place to support American industry would no longer be needed, because those populations would very likely have no time to go anywhere.
+Indeed, by 1956 the F.C.D.A. removed Our Cities Must Fight from its motion picture catalogs and, citing the changing nature of warfare and protection, declared the film obsolete.(4)

-Our Cities Must Fight May be Viewed in its Entirety HERE.
+Our Cities Must Fight may be viewed, in its entirety, HERE

 2. New York Times.
 "Film's for Defense Set."
 Feb 12, 1951. p.
 18.

-2. CONELRAD.
+3. CONELRAD.
 The Citizen Kane of Civil Defense.
 Accessed Mar.
 8, 2015.

-3. Federal Civil Defense Administration.
+4. Federal Civil Defense Administration.
 1956 Annual Statistical Report.
 United States Government Printing Office, 1956. p.
 98.